-On November 7, 2018, the Company formed ViralClear Pharmaceuticals, Inc., a Delaware Corporation, formerly known as NeuroClear Technologies, Inc. for the purpose to pursue additional applications of the PURE EPTM signal processing technology outside of electrophysiology and subsequently in 2020, which was repurposed to bring a broad-spectrum anti-viral agent against the COVID-19 virus to market (see below).
+On November 7, 2018, the Company formed ViralClear Pharmaceuticals, Inc., a Delaware Corporation, formerly known as NeuroClear Technologies, Inc. for the purpose to pursue additional applications of the PURE EPTM signal processing technology outside of electrophysiology and subsequently in 2020 was repurposed to develop a broad-spectrum anti-viral agent that had potential against the COVID-19 virus (See Note 15-Subsequent Events).